Advantages of Annual Planning

 Updated: 3 days ago

 In the business world, we often hear about strategic planning and the desired path for the company over five years.
-However, the advantages of annual planning are not as popular of a topic.
-More importantly, it was found that over 50% of employees do not know what is expected of them.
+However, the advantages of yearly planning are less popular a topic.
+More importantly, it was found that over 50% of employees need to learn what is expected of them.

-Annual planning is a tool to close this gap and set clearly defined expectations for business units and departments.
-Annual plans essentially path the roadmap for your organization, department, or unit for the year, which ties to the strategic plan.
-By setting annual goals, deadlines, and clearly defined roles and expectations, your team is setting up for success.
+12-month planning is a tool to close this gap and set clearly defined expectations for business units and departments.
+Annual plans path the roadmap for your organization, department, or unit for the year, which ties to the strategic plan.
+By setting yearly goals, deadlines, and clearly defined roles and expectations, your team is setting up for success.

 Ben Franklin said it best – "If You Fail to Plan, You Are Planning to Fail."